What it the Ha Giang Loop?

 1. Ha Giang City

-A short 10 to 20 minute drive brings you to stunning sceneries.
-Thon Tha Village is a great area where local ethnic Tay people live among green rice fields.
+If you have time, the area just outside the city is worth a look.
+A 10 to 20 minute drive brings you to Thon Tha Village, where ethnic Tay people live among green rice fields, a quieter and more scenic place to stay than the city itself.

-Just 6 km from Ha Giang is the Number 6 Waterfall, named simply after its distance from Ha Giang.
+Just 6 km from the city is the Number 6 Waterfall, named simply after its distance from Ha Giang.
+It is an easy stop if you have an hour spare before or after the loop.

 2. Minh Tan Stream

-Located approximately 50 km from Ha Giang City on National Highway 4C, Minh Tan Stream is a popular spot for cooling off and taking a dip during hot days for mostly people that are on the end of the Ha Giang Loop, just before arriving back in the city.
-This small stream offers a refreshing break in the midst of your journey.
+About 50 km from Ha Giang City on Highway 4C, Minh Tan Stream is a good spot to cool off on a hot day.
+Most people hit it near the end of the loop, just before rolling back into the city, so it makes a refreshing last stop.

 3. Bac Sum Pass